TokTok/spec/spec.md

 A DHT RPC Service consists of a Request packet and a Response packet.
 A DHT RPC Packet contains a payload and a Request ID.
 This ID is a 64 bit unsigned integer that helps identify the response for a given request.

+### Replies to RPC requests

+A *reply* to a Request packet is a Response packet with the Request ID in the Response packet set equal to the Request ID in the Request packet.
+A response is accepted if and only if it is the first received reply to a request which was sent sufficiently recently, according to a time limit which depends on the service.

 DHT RPC Packets are encrypted and transported within DHT Packets.